Texas abortion law strains clinics: ‘Exactly what we feared’

 Fund Texas Choice, a nonprofit that for several years has paid transportation for Texas women unable to afford long travel costs for an abortion, told the court that the number of callers has shot up from about 10 per week to 10-15 daily.
 It estimates it will have spent at least $10,000 more than usual by October, and that donors have expressed fear of running afoul of the law if they give money to help patients get an abortion.

-Abortion providers say they are complying with the law, and Texas Right to Life, the state’s largest anti-abolition group that set up a tip line to receive alleged violations, has said it has received no credible reports that the law is not being followed.
+Abortion providers say they are complying with the law.
+Texas Right to Life, the state’s largest anti-abolition group and operating a tip line to receive alleged violations, has said it has received no credible reports that the law is not being followed.

 “Texas Right to Life is not surprised by the Biden administration’s desperate move to stop the Texas Heartbeat Act from saving lives by any means necessary and as quickly as possible.
 We expect an impartial court to declare the DOJ’s lawsuit invalid,” said Elizabeth Graham, the group’s vice president.

-The law went into effect earlier this month after the Supreme Court declined an emergency appeal from abortion providers asking that it be stayed.
+The law went into effect after the Supreme Court declined an emergency appeal from abortion providers asking that it be stayed.

 “All the while, clinics in neighboring states are receiving panicked calls from patients in Texas,” the department said.